Ameobea/rocket_async_compression/README.md

-If is a fork of https://github.com/ameobea/rocket_async_compression.git.
+This is a fork of https://github.com/ameobea/rocket_async_compression.git.

 Changes made:
  - Uses rocket 0.5.0-rc.1